James-Gryphon/middling-works/README.md

 I think you could do worse, following random basic guides.
 I took this problem seriously, looked all over for people's writings on this matter, and tried to lock things down as much as possible, in accordance with the best practices I saw.
 I once bought a gent's third-party solution, and was gratified to find that it offered very little in comparison to what I already had, so there's that.

 I'm not specifically aware of any direct vulnerabilities that allow malicious user input or output, or access to the internals of the system.
 There is a known weakness in the system that locks people out when they have too many attempts, but that doesn't allow malicious access, it just makes life hard for everybody.
 There are a few times that I use unprepared queries, but only when there is no user input involved, or it has been carefully filtered by the same means I used for front-end display.

-This question probably has a little to do with why I'm quitting, incidentally.
-I knew I would always be anxious about whether I missed something, and the server was really vulnerable to being hacked.
-To my knowledge, this never happened while the site was live, but that's not too impressive since it didn't get many visitors.
-Now that I'm out, I never have to worry about this being my fault again.

 The admin panel, and other similar tools scattered here and there, are insecure.
 With the site set up I had, though, it 1) was in a password-protected directory that the general public never knew about, and 2) depended on my IP for access.
 If you try to reproduce my setup (as opposed to doing it all on your local machine and only syncing when you have a release in mind), I recommend you try something at least as secure as that.
 ### What's the structure?